 1.12.2 The composition of the working group is defined in the ISO Global Directory (GD) or in the IEC Expert Management System (EMS) as appropriate.
 Experts not registered to a working group in the ISO GD or the IEC EMS respectively, shall not participate in its work.
-Convenors may invite a specific guest to participate in a single meeting and shall notify the guest’s National Body of the invitation ahead of the meeting via the office of the CEO.
+Convenors may invite a specific guest to participate in a single meeting and shall notify the guest’s National Body of the invitation ahead of the meeting via the Office of the CEO (copying the Secretary/Committee Manager of the committee).

-In case of missing stakeholder categories, the Convenor shall inform the committee secretariat, who shall launch another call for experts.
+In case of missing stakeholder categories, the Convenor shall inform the committee secretariat, who shall launch another call for Experts.

-1.12.3 Persistently inactive experts, meaning absence of contributions through attendance to working group meetings or by correspondence shall be removed, by the office of the CEO at the request of the technical committee or sub-committee secretary, from working groups after consultation with the P-member.
+1.12.3 Persistently inactive Experts, meaning absence of contributions through attendance to working group meetings or by correspondence shall be removed, by the Office of the CEO at the request of the technical committee or sub-committee Secretary/Committee Manager, from working groups after consultation with the P-member.

-In case of lack of experts in the working group to meet the minimum number (as defined in clause 2.3.5), the Convenor shall inform the committee secretariat, who shall launch another call for experts.
+In case of lack of Experts in the working group to meet the minimum number (as defined in clause 2.3.5), the Convenor shall inform the committee secretariat, who shall launch another call for Experts.

-If the subsequent call for experts fails to recruit the minimum number of experts, the Convenor shall consult with the committee secretariat to decide if the project can or should continue.
-If the decision is to continue with fewer than the minimum number of experts, the committee secretariat shall request permission from the ISO Technical Management Board to proceed.
+If the subsequent call for Experts fails to recruit the minimum number of Experts, the Convenor shall consult with the committee secretariat to decide if the project can or should continue.
+If the decision is to continue with fewer than the minimum number of Experts, the committee secretariat shall request permission from the ISO Technical Management Board to proceed.

-1.12.4 On completion of its task(s) — normally at the end of the enquiry stage (see 2.6) of its last project — the working group shall be disbanded by decision of the committee, the project leader remaining with consultant status until completion of the publication stage (see 2.8).
+1.12.4 On completion of its task(s) — normally at the end of the enquiry stage (see 2.6) of its last project — the working group shall be disbanded by decision of the committee, the Project Leader remaining with consultant status until completion of the publication stage (see 2.8).

 1.12.5 Distribution of the internal documents of a working group and of its reports shall be carried out in accordance with procedures described in the respective Supplements of the ISO/IEC Directives.

+1.12.6 Working groups should use current electronic means to carry out their work wherever possible.
+For transparency and traceability, the electronic platform provided by the Office of the CEO shall be used for circulation of WG documents and communication with members.

-1.12.6 In special cases a joint working group (JWG) may be established to undertake a specific task in which more than one ISO and/or IEC technical committee or subcommittee is interested.
+1.12.7 In special cases a joint working group (JWG) may be established to undertake a specific task in which more than one ISO and/or IEC committee is interested.
+The task can include the development of any document.
 Committees who receive requests to establish JWG shall reply to such requests in a timely manner.

 NOTE For specific rules concerning JWGs between ISO committees and IEC committees, see Annex B in addition to the following.